 - Thinking in Games: Exploring issues of strategy and perception within complex systems.
 Game theory provides an excellent framework for understand strategy.
 One branch of game theory—hypergame analysis—is particularly useful for analyzing situations involving incomplete knowledge, deception, and stratagem.
 In addition to discussing hypergame analysis in this module, we also discuss the differences between traditional Eastern and Western perspectives.

 - Thinking in Risk: Placing risk—especially subjective risk—in perspective.
 We tend to think of quantitative approaches to risk as axiomatic and objective, forgetting that risk formulas were invented, not discovered.
 In situations involving incomplete knowledge and human perspectives and emotions, risk is not something we can easily quantify, hence the need to consider other options.

 - Thinking in Resilience: Establishing the proper culture and ethos for superior performance.
 Even the best analysis ultimately falls short in organizations that resist acknowledging their own shortcomings.
 In this module, we discuss not just the sorts of resistance analysts might encounter but also a variety of principles and approaches that can help organizations listen and learn.

 The course is available online or at your site for groups of five or more.
 We teach the course in a one-day and a two-day format.
 Both the one- and two-day versions include the same modules; the two-day course includes additional and expanded exercises.
 We’re also able to tailor the modules and exercises for bespoke sessions.
 Contact us directly to schedule the course for your team.

-We’re also available to work with you to implement the principles we teach in the Requisite Thinking course.
+We’re also available to work with you to implement the principles proactive risk management.
 We have experience in a broad range of system types.
 Contact us to learn more about our approach and what we can do for you.